irebernardidev/Pop_Quiz_MP2/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-Welcome to the Pop Pub Quiz repository!
+Welcome to the Quiz Pro Quo repository!
 Dive into an interactive quiz experience that tests your knowledge on pop culture, from trending music hits to iconic movies throughout the decades.
 Built with the pillars of web development - HTML, CSS, and JavaScript - this project offers a seamless and engaging quiz interface fit for both casual pub goers and trivia enthusiasts alike.
 Whether you're looking to host a fun evening with friends, or simply challenge your own knowledge on pop culture, the Pop Pub Quiz is the perfect web-based trivia game for you.
 Dive in, have fun, and may the best pop culture aficionado win!

 This website was made for the second of four Milestone projects required to complete the Diploma in Software development program at The Code Institute.